cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 the original URL is that it
 is in fact a
 **sciencedirect.com** address.
+Even though "sciencedirect"
+appears in the **uky.edu** URL, it is not a "sciencedirect.com" server.
-These are two different servers, as different as
+They are two different servers, from two different organizations, and are as different as
 **uky.edu** and **google.com**.

 The reason we read an article
 or some other paywalled content at a **uky.edu** address and not at a, e.g.,
-**sciencedirect.com** address,
+**sciencedirect.com** address
 is because of the way
 proxy servers work.
 In essence,